You can do an apprenticeship in one of 800 different occupations in everything from jewellery making to cyber security, veterinary nursing and law.

 Apprenticeship standards have been developed for all apprenticeships.
 Developed by groups of employers they set out what things the apprenticeship should include and what the apprentice needs to learn.

-An apprenticeship enables you to build up knowledge and skills about a specific job, gaining qualifications and earning money at the same time.
+An apprenticeship enables you to build up knowledge, skills and the behaviours to do a specific job, gaining qualifications and earning money at the same time.

-Apprentices spend most of their time in the workplace gaining the skills to do a specific job, but they also attend a specialised learning provider to build up knowledge and gain qualifications, often this is a local college.
+Apprentices spend 80% of their time in the workplace gaining the skills to do a specific job, but they also have 20% of their learning off the job.
+This could be online,at a college or university.

-There are different levels of apprenticeship depending on your exisiting qualifications and experience.
+There are different levels of apprenticeship depending on your existing qualifications and experience.

-For more information go to the Qualification planner
+For more information on progression routes from an apprenticeship go to the Qualification planner

 - Intermediate Apprenticeship - equivalent to five good GCSE passes

 - Advanced Level Apprenticeships - equivalent of two A level passes